fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 When you hit with `Dark Wire`, pull them in by doing `Dark Hold` (4P).
 If you want to activate G.Break by doing `Hard Attack` (MP + MK), you can easily do `Hard Attack` > `Dark Knife`.
 Otherwise, quickly dash forward (66) and immediately do `5LK` > `5MK` > `5HK` > `Dark Knife`.

-If the opponent is knocked down, feel free to put a `EX-Plosive` on top or in front of them as they get up.
-Mix it up with his `2LK`/`2MK`, normal throws, cross-up `j.MK`.
+If the opponent is knocked down,Put a `EX-Plosive` on top or in front of them as they get up.
+Mix it up with his `2LK`/`2MK`, normal throws, `Hard Attack` and cross-up `j.MK` along with any gougi-specific mixups such as Hunting or Guard Break.

 ### Recommended Decks